 The scripture cannot be broken by time.
 The scripture cannot be broken by errors introduced by copying.
 The scripture cannot be broken by language.
 The scripture cannot be broken by false teachers and translators desiring to corrupt the Word of God, who so very much long to alter and twist it in order to hide its powerful message.
 God inspired the Scripture so that His servants … in the power of the Holy Spirit … in all ages … in many languages … could challenge and expose false teachers.
-It is given as a reliable weapon, the Sword of the Spirit which is the Word of God, to enable the soldiers of Jesus Christ to find the way of holiness through the midst of unholy and deceptive spirits … swarming in profusion in a sinful and perverse generation.
+(Tit 1:9) It is given as a reliable weapon, the Sword of the Spirit, which is the Word of God, to enable the soldiers of Jesus Christ to find the way of holiness through the midst of unholy seducing spirits swarming in profusion throughout a sinful and perverse generation.
 Nothing can take the Word of God away from us … God has said so.

 Jesus appealed to the lawyers based on the validity of an inspired text that was available to them.
 He clearly stated that the text was exactly the way it was intended to be.
 It was still the words of God.
 He said it would always be that way: the Scripture cannot be broken.

-Today, when one quotes the Word of God to bring truth to the Church, truth that is controversial in our wicked and perverse generation, the ultimate evasion of the heretic is — “That must be a poor translation … God did not really say … Look here at this translation, and what this Greek scholar says.”
-The deviant will then begin to reveal some other translation or commentary in which the wording of God has been altered, or words omitted altogether, such that the truth being presented is hidden or absent.
+Today, when one quotes the Word of God to bring truth to the Church, truth that is controversial in our wicked and perverse generation, the ultimate evasion of is — “That must be a poor translation … God did not really say … Look here at this translation, and what this Greek scholar says.”
+It is often easy to find another translation or commentary in which the wording has been altered, or skewed, or omitted altogether, such that the truth being presented is hidden or absent.
 If the truth in question is not corrupted in one version, it will certainly be obscured in some other.
 The hunt continues until some real question has been brought against the truth, and the very Word of God itself is thereby made a question … it is handled deceitfully.

-God gave His Church the inspired Word of God so that His servants would not have to suffer under the deceptions and twistings of heretics and demons without clear guidance.
+God gave His Church the inspired Word of God so that His servants would not have to suffer under the deceptions and twisting of heretics and demons without clear guidance.
 With this in mind, the first thing that the false teacher must do is question exactly what the Word of God is.
 This is done quite easily today.
 Actually, the foundation of most any discussion in the Church begins and ends without any hope of having such an authority.
-God never intended for His Church to function in this manner.
+God never intended for His Church to function like this.

-How can you memorize words and hide them in your heart, meditating on them day and night, when the very words might be in error and convey an inaccurate, incomplete, or incorrect message?
-Few, if any, can do so sincerely.
-Many can memorize … memorizing is not the issue … the key is mediation on the Word of God — run the words over and over again in your mind and heart while praying and asking for enlightenment, when facing a subtle heresy among your brethren, when facing a precarious temptation in which you need God’s truth.
-How can you take what you think is a corrupt text and let it change your life?
-How can you walk safely over the pits of Hell relying on a text that has been corrupted by time and language?
-What should we make of a sword given to us to wield against sin … that has no edge?
-That bends and wilts under the force and pressure of use?
+How can we memorize words and hide them in our heart, meditating on them day and night, when the very words might be in error and convey an inaccurate, incomplete, or incorrect message?
+Few, if any, can do so confidently.
+Many can memorize … memorizing is not the issue … the key is mediation on the Word of God — running the words over and over again in our mind and heart while praying and asking for enlightenment, when facing a subtle heresy among our brethren, when facing a precarious temptation in which we need God’s truth.
+How can we take what we believe is a corrupt text and let it change our life?
+How can we walk safely over the pits of Hell relying on a text which has been corrupted by time and language?
+What should we make of a sword given to us to wield against sin … with no edge?
+One which bends and wilts under the force and pressure of use?
 That is not a weapon, it is a snare.

-How can you build truth into your life through the inspired Word of God if you do not know what the correct words are?
-Do you continually stand as a judge of what the words ought to be … or do you hide them in your heart and let them change your life?
+How can we build truth into our life through the inspired Word of God if we do not know what the correct words are?
+Do we continually stand as a judge of what the words ought to be … or do we hide them in our heart and let them change our lives?

-What criteria do you use to accept or reject the words that you are studying?
-Will you, as others, just go from version to version whenever you are faced with temptation or false doctrine … hoping and hopping from one commentary to another until you are pleased with what tickles your stubborn itching ears?
+What criteria do we use to accept or reject the words we’are studying?
+Will we, as others, just go from version to version whenever we’re faced with temptation or false doctrine … hoping and hopping from one commentary to another until we’re pleased with what tickles our stubborn itching ears?

-Can you build a house with a rubber tape measure?
-Can you mark and cut with a ruler stretching and yielding under the tension of your work?
-Can you build a tower with a plumb line with no weight, a little string that wanders about at the slightest disturbance?
-Will you draw up maps in ink that decay and blur with use … such that they are of no practical value when you are lost?
-Do you wish to submit to a delicate brain surgery under blunted, dirty instruments?
-Will you give medical prescriptions to your loved ones in an ancient unknown language, and leave them in the hands of the superstitious and arrogant to decode?
+Can we build a house with a rubber tape measure?
+Can we mark and cut with a ruler stretching and yielding under the tension of our work?
+Can we build a tower with a plumb line having no substance or weight? a little string wandering about at the slightest disturbance?
+Will we draw up maps in ink that decay and blur with use … such that they are of no practical value when we are lost?
+Do we wish to submit to a delicate brain surgery under blunted, dirty instruments?
+Will we give medical prescriptions to our loved ones in an ancient unknown language, and leave them in the hands of the superstitious and arrogant to decode?

-Truthfully, earnestly, if you do not think you have the inspired Word of God, how have you been surviving without it?
-Do you really care about the truth?
-Or have you despaired for the lies that were told you about God’s Word?
+Truthfully, earnestly, if we do not think we have the inspired Word of God, how have we been surviving without it?
+Do we really care about the truth?
+Or have we despaired for the lies that were told us about God’s Word?
 Isn’t it one or the other?
 As for me, I lost confidence in my Bible once as a believer … it was taken from me for three long days.
 “Everyone knows that there are small mistakes in it, what does it really matter?”
 I wanted to die.

-If you are doing anything of value where you need a guide to help you, you will choose a guide that is neutral and solid if there is one available to you.
-You will cry out for such a guide with all of your being if you are earnest.
-You demand a guide that will give you the same perfect guidance in all of the stresses and pressures of practical use.
+If we are doing anything of value where we need a guide to help us, we will choose a guide that is neutral and solid if there is one available to us.
+We will cry out for such a guide with all of our being if we are earnest.
+Demand a guide that will provide the same perfect guidance in all of the stresses and pressures of practical use.
 It must be consistent.
 It must be available … legible … understandable.
 The more important the task, the more precisely accurate the guide must be.
-It must not give under pressure, it must not move and sway under you as you test it, as you trust your life to it … as you trust it with your eternal destiny.
-It must be true if you are to survive.
-To work with anything else is a continual vexation and an anguish.
+It must not give under pressure, it must not move and sway under we as you test it, as we trust our life to it … as you trust it with our eternal destiny.
+It must be true if we are to survive.
+To work with anything else is a continual vexation and anguish.

 So then, what is the Word of God in the English tongue?
-What is your medicine when your are sick?
-Your map when you are lost?
-Your food when you are hungry?
-Your light … when you are out in the darkness and don’t know where to turn?
-Where is that text, that you can hold in your hand, that you can hide in your heart … without questioning the words, the text that is perfect and complete and unquestioned in your soul and mind?
-God says He inspired a holy Book for you and that He has given it to you for these precious purposes.
+What is our medicine when we are sick?
+Our map when we are lost?
+Our food when you are hungry?
+Our light … when we are out in the darkness and don’t know where to turn?
+Where is that text, that we can hold in your hand, that we can hide in your heart … without questioning the words, the text that is perfect and complete and unquestioned in our soul and mind?
+God says He inspired a holy Book for us and He has given it to us for these precious purposes.
 Where is it?

 Well, none of the modern translations claim to be the final, authoritative, infallible Word of God.
-I have yet to meet a single soul – and I have personally talked to hundreds, and I’ve heard many more — that believes any one of the modern versions of the Bible is perfect.
+I have yet to meet a single soul – and I have personally talked to hundreds, and I’ve heard many more — that believes any one of the modern versions of the Bible is perfect and inspired.

-In the midst of all this confusion, God expects you to receive some text — in a language that you understand and think in — as inspired by Him to you.
-He expects you to treat that text as His personal word to you.
-Do so.
-Let that text become the ultimate authority in your life … an authority that weighs more than experience, more than miracles, more than lofty high-sounding words, equivalent to the Holy Spirit Himself, or to Jesus Christ standing before you in Person.
-You will accept no inconsistency between its pages and your God … no, you cannot tolerate such a thing and rest easily in it.
-If an angel from heaven contradicted this text, you would challenge him — you would sooner trust its content than the testimony of those screaming from Hell or singing from Heaven, angels or men or whatever.
+In the midst of all this confusion, God expects us to receive some text — in a language that we understand and think in — as inspired by Him to us.
+He expects us to treat that text as His personal word to us.
+Then, let us do so.
+Let that text become the ultimate authority in our lives … an authority that weighs more than experience, more than miracles, more than lofty high-sounding words, equivalent to the Holy Spirit Himself, or to Jesus Christ standing before us in Person.
+We will accept no inconsistency between its pages and our God … no, we cannot tolerate such a thing and rest easily in it.
+If an angel from heaven contradicted this text, we would challenge him — we would sooner trust its content than the testimony of those screaming from Hell or singing from Heaven, angels or men or whatever.
 Find that text with the help of God.
-He has inspired it and preserved it for you.
+He has inspired it and preserved it for us.
 This is implied by His promise, and from His eternally faithful nature

-Hide that text in your heart and life until it is a part of the very fabric of your being, until you know it better than your own soul.
-Love it as the very Word of God to you.
+We are to hide that text in our heart and life until it is a part of the very fabric of our being, until we know it better than our own soul.
+Love it as the very Word of God to us.
 Bathe in its words daily, hourly.
-Pray it out to your loving heavenly Father when you are adoring Him.
-Study His Word when you are confused or discouraged.
-Sing it out when you are exulting in His majesty.
-Trust it as eternally worthy of your faith.
+Pray it out to our loving heavenly Father when we are adoring Him.
+Study His Word when we are confused or discouraged.
+Sing it out when we are exulting in His majesty.
+Trust it as eternally worthy of our faith.
 Walk upon its texts fearlessly as God’s deliverance from the eternal pit, in doing battle with a sleepless, relentless enemy.
-Quote it shamelessly when you are rebuking and encouraging your brothers and sisters in Christ.
+Quote it shamelessly when we are rebuking and encouraging our brothers and sisters in Christ.
 Test every teaching against it, every philosophy, ever motive.
 Believe nothing that contradicts ANY part of this book.
-Drive away your doubts and heresies with it.
-Let it root out the sin in you ’till there be none.
-Let the Holy Spirit take the chisel of the inspired Word of God and shape you into the image of Jesus Christ.
+Drive away our doubts and heresies with it.
+Let it root out the sin in us ’till there be none.
+Let the Holy Spirit take the chisel of the inspired Word of God and shape us into the image of Jesus Christ.